-The academic complex includes Good Counsel Hall (1955), which contains classrooms, seminar centers, a language laboratory, music listening rooms, the offices of the College of Adult Professional Studies, and the Immaculata University bookstore.
+The academic complex includes Good Counsel Hall (1955), which contains classrooms, seminar centers, a language laboratory, music listening rooms, the offices of the College of Adult Professional Studies, and the Immaculata University campus store.
 Loyola Hall (1963), a science and arts building with laboratories, amphitheaters, audio-visual center, computer center, curriculum library, and food store, also houses the Mathematics, Education, and Art departments, and the office of the College of Graduate Studies.
-The new Center for Nursing and Allied Health Sciences is also located on the terrace level in Loyola Hall.
+The new Center for Nursing and Allied Health Sciences with state-of-the-art simulation lab is also located on the terrace level in Loyola Hall.
 The Faculty Center (1962) contains private offices, general conference rooms, lounges, and service facilities for the faculty.
 On the west campus, a performing arts and physical education center, Alumnae Hall (1970), completes the quadrangle of academic buildings.
 Also on the west campus stands the Draper Walsh Stadium, softball field, baseball field, as well as the Mighty Macs Training Facility, located on the west side of campus.
 Immaculata broke ground for the new athletic track at the Draper Walsh Stadium in April 2019.